lantgabor/k3d-mlops-pipelines/data/README.md

-Cache folder for containderd, kubelet, k3s-storage and the private registry
+Cache folder for containerd, kubelet, k3s-storage and the private registry